pikim/tomato-mqtt/README.md

 ## Implementation details

+Generally, it would also be possible to use the HomeAssistant REST API.
+But (currently) this does neither support devices, nor unique IDs.

 The function `mqtt_publish` in `variables.sh` will build a text file that contains already registered MQTT topics.
 If a topic doesn't exist yet, an according discovery message is sent and the topic is appended to the file.
 Afterwards `mqtt_publish` transfers the topic data.
-If a topic was already appended to the file, `mqtt_publish` only transfers the data without sending a discovery message.
+If a topic was already appended to the text file before, `mqtt_publish` only transfers the data without sending another discovery message.

 The text file also allows to check which topics do exists.